 Based on the available data the chemical is not expected to cause point mutations.
 While an in vitro study indicated the potential for clastogenicity, an in vivo micronucleus study was negative.
-However, evidence that the chemical had reached the bone marrow was lacking.
-Overall classification is not warranted.
+However, evidence that the chemical had reached the bone marrow was lacking, therefore, the clastogenicity potential cannot be excluded.
+Overall, there is insufficient evidence to warrant classification.